 When properly and actively managed, forests provide a wealth of benefits, including clean drinking water for over 68,000 American communities, millions of recreational and job opportunities, and critical wildlife habitat.

-Good Neighbor Authority (GNA) allows the USDA Forest Service to enter into agreements with state forestry agencies to implement this critically important management work on national forests when the Forest Service is unable to do the work alone.
+Good Neighbor Authority (GNA) allows the USDA Forest Service to enter into agreements of up to ten years with state forestry agencies to implement this critically important management work on national forests when the Forest Service is unable to do the work alone.